Motives and Reasons

 You wanted it, so you sought it!

-he who wants the end wants the means.
+He who wants the end wants the means.

 This topos is also used in the pathetic argument.
 Here, it supports an accusation:

-Or a defense:
+Or a defence:

 L1: — You did it!